fedorajuandy/daily-journey/README.md

 Another personal reason is, I used to keep simple journal on my NDS as a habit from more than a decade ago.
 It is easy to use yet the date stopped adding after year 2020.

 The last reason of this is to try implementing what I have learnt about Python Flask.
-I am planning to continuously explore this in the future; including but not limited to graphical analysis (well, once I get the hang of machine learning which theories are the only one with me right now...)
+I am planning to continuously explore this in the future.

 </div>